A Global Hotel for

-Situated just six blocks from the World Bank and International Monetary Fund, Georgetown Inn West End delivers a curated experience for the global traveler.
+Situated just six blocks from the World Bank and International Monetary Fund, West End part of the Georgetown Collection delivers a curated experience for the global traveler.
 As you settle into your residential suite, you’ll notice we’ve thought of everything — service tailored to your needs, amenities for the well-traveled guest, and excellence in even the smallest details.

-Located at the crossroads of the historic Georgetown, vibrant Dupont Circle, and picturesque Foggy Bottom neighborhoods, Georgetown Inn West End offers an exclusive World Bank Rate to deliver pied-a-terre experience for your business travels in the Capital of the World.
+Located at the crossroads of the historic Georgetown, vibrant Dupont Circle, and picturesque Foggy Bottom neighborhoods, West End part of the Georgetown Collection offers an exclusive World Bank Rate to deliver pied-a-terre experience for your business travels in the Capital of the World.